PaulaCiocu/BookVerse/README.md

 ## Project Overview

-**BookVerse** is a mobile app designed to help users track and organize their reading journeys through personalized **Trails** — themed reading paths.
+**BookVerse** is a mobile app designed to help users track and organize their reading journeys through personalized **Trails** — collections of books.
 It allows users to discover books, track progress, write reviews, and connect with other readers.
 The app integrates Flutter, Firebase, Spring Boot, PostgreSQL (Neon), and Open Library API for a seamless experience.

 ---

 ## Features

-- Create, follow, unfollow, and delete Trails (themed book lists)
+- Create, follow, unfollow, and delete Trails
 - Search for books by title, author, or genre
 - Track reading progress on books and Trails
 - Write and submit book reviews